Dynamical formation of polarons in a Bose-Einstein condensate: A variational approach: III. VARIATIONAL ANSATZ

 where $\left|\psi_c(t)\right\rangle$ is given by Eq.~(\ref{eq:ansatzs}).
-Carrying out the calculation and after some algebra one ends up with a simple expression
+Carrying out the calculation and after some algebra, one ends up with a simple expression ,

-In the stationary case, i.e. $\dot\gamma_{\mathbf{k}}(t)=0$, Eq.~(\ref{eq:betaEq}) can be split into a real and an imaginary part and hence one obtains
+In the stationary case, i.e., $\dot\gamma_{\mathbf{k}}(t)=0$, Eq.~(\ref{eq:betaEq}) can be split into a real and an imaginary part and hence one obtains

-Thus the polaron energy in the stationary case can be computed by $E_{pol}=\left\langle \psi_{st}\left|\mathcal{\widehat{H}}\right|\psi_{st}\right\rangle$ yielding
+Thus, the polaron energy in the stationary case can be computed by $E_{pol}=\left\langle \psi_{st}\left|\mathcal{\widehat{H}}\right|\psi_{st}\right\rangle$, yielding

-Alternatively, one can check that for long times $\left|S(t\rightarrow\infty)\right|\rightarrow Z=\exp\left(-\frac{1}{2V}\sum_{\mathbf{k}}\left|\beta_{\mathbf{k}}\right|^{2}\right)$, which coincides with the amplitude of the contrast for the homogeneous case and in particular at weak coupling, one recovers the quasiparticle residue predicted by perturbative approaches~\cite{Christensen15}.
-As aforementioned the expression for the energy Eq.~(\ref{eq:E0var}) is in principle valid for arbitrary coupling strength, in fact one recovers the perturbative result Eq.~(\ref{EFrohlich}) for $a/\xi\ll1$ .
-In order to check the quality of the ansatz against another theories and the experiment, in Fig.~\ref{fig1} we compare the polaron energy using recent experimental data and quantum Monte-Carlo methods ~\cite{Ardila18} against the variational result in Eq.~(\ref{eq:E0var}).
+Alternatively, one can check that for long times , $\left|S(t\rightarrow\infty)\right|\rightarrow Z=\exp\left(-\frac{1}{2V}\sum_{\mathbf{k}}\left|\beta_{\mathbf{k}}\right|^{2}\right)$, which coincides with the amplitude of the contrast for the homogeneous case and, in particular, at weak coupling, one recovers the quasiparticle residue predicted by perturbative approaches~\cite{Christensen15}.
+As aforementioned, the expression for the energy given by Eq.~(\ref{eq:E0var}) is, in principle, valid for arbitrary coupling strength; in fact, one recovers the perturbative result [see Eq.~(\ref{EFrohlich}) in Appendix A] for $a/\xi\ll1$ .
+In order to check the quality of the ansatz against other theories and the experiment, in Fig.~\ref{fig1} we compare the polaron energy using recent experimental data and quantum Monte Carlo methods ~\cite{Ardila18} against the variational result in Eq.~(\ref{eq:E0var}).
 The agreement is quite good within statistical error, even for large values of $1/k_{n}a$.
-Nonetheless, near to the unitary regime differences might be significant.
-In fact, the variational ansatz relies on the Bogoliubov approximation which is well known to be less accurate close to the resonance, however for time scales far enough from polaron stationary state the variational method still provides a quantitatively good description of the impurity decoherence.
+Nonetheless, near-unitarity differences might be significant.
+In fact, the variational ansatz relies on the Bogoliubov approximation which is well known to be less accurate close to the resonance; however, for time scales far enough from the polaron stationary state the variational method still provides a quantitatively good description of the impurity decoherence.